Macau - MO - MAC - East and Southeast Asia

 chief of state: President of China XI Jinping (since 14 March 2013)

-head of government: Chief Executive HO lat Seng (since 20 December 2019)
+head of government: Chief Executive Sam Hou FAI (since 20 December 2024)

 cabinet: Executive Council appointed by the chief executive

-elections/appointments: president indirectly elected by National People's Congress for a 5-year term (eligible for a second term); election last held on 10 March 2023 (next to be held in March 2028); chief executive chosen by a 400-member Election Committee for a 5-year term (eligible for a second term); election last held on 24 August 2019 (next to be held in 2024)
+election/appointment process: president indirectly elected by National People's Congress for a 5-year term (eligible for a second term); chief executive chosen by a 400-member Election Committee for a 5-year term (eligible for a second term)

 Flag description

-green with a lotus flower above a stylized bridge and water in white, beneath an arc of five gold, five-pointed stars: one large in the center of the arc and two smaller on either side; the lotus is the floral emblem of Macau, the three petals represent the peninsula and two islands that make up Macau; the five stars echo those on the flag of China
+green with a lotus flower above a stylized bridge and water in white, under an arc of five five-pointed gold stars; the lotus is the national floral emblem, and the three petals represent the country's peninsula and two islands; the five stars echo those on the Chinese flag

 Independence